pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelegatedAdminCorrelatedRestResourceRequest.md

 NewAddDelegatedAdminCorrelatedRestResourceRequestWithDefaults instantiates a new AddDelegatedAdminCorrelatedRestResourceRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetResourceName

-`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) GetResourceName() string`

-GetResourceName returns the ResourceName field if non-nil, zero value otherwise.

-### GetResourceNameOk

-`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) GetResourceNameOk() (*string, bool)`

-GetResourceNameOk returns a tuple with the ResourceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetResourceName

-`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) SetResourceName(v string)`

-SetResourceName sets ResourceName field to given value.

 ### GetSchemas